James-Montgomery/squidward/docs/_sources/markdown/README.md.txt

 source activate squidward_env
 ```

-To install the latest stable version, simply [pip install from pypi](https://pypi.org/project/squidward/)!
+To install the most recent stable version, simply [pip install from pypi](https://pypi.org/project/squidward/)!

 ```
 pip install squidward
 ```

-However, if you want the latest version git clone this repository to your local environment instead.
+If you want the latest version, git clone this repository to your local environment instead.
+To run unit and style tests you will need to clone this repository as tests are not included with the pypi installed package.

 ```
 git clone https://github.com/looyclark/squidward.git